 Lot Number: 173089J

-If you or a loved one have been become sickened by the contaminated CVS nasal spray that has been recalled, you may be entitled to financial compensation by filing a lawsuit.
-Please use the form below to contact the lawyers at Johnson // Becker for a free case review.
+If you or a loved one have been become sickened by the contaminated CVS nasal spray that has been recalled, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new recalled nasal spray lawsuits across the country, and you may be entitled to financial compensation.